voxpupuli/puppet-logstash/README.md

 ## Usage Examples

 The minimum viable configuration ensures that the service is running and that it will be started at boot time:
-**N.B.** you will still need to supply a configuration using either a configs param or the logstash::configfile define.
+**N.B.** you will still need to supply a configuration using either a configs parameter or the logstash::configfile define.

 ```puppet
      class { 'logstash': }